NoneShen/Poly-document/new_product/integrate_bridge/bridge.md

 <h1 align="center">API</h1>

-> [!Note|style:flat|label:Notice]
+The following APIs are provided for developers who need to implement the bridge function.
-> The following APIs are provided for developers who need to implement the bridge function.
-If you want to integrate into the poly bridge, please get in touch with the `poly team` via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a> for more support.
+If you want to integrate into the Poly bridge, please get in touch with Poly team via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a> for more support.

 ## Poly Bridge APIs:

 - Get cross chain fee
 - Get cross chain transaction status
-- Get history transactions of address
+- Get transaction history
-- Get token basics information
+- Get token basic information
 - Get token mapping relationship between different chains
 - Get the expected cross chain duration

 ### Get cross chain fee

 This API returns transaction fee which will be charged on the source chain in cross-chain transaction.
-And if SwapTokenHash is specified, the transferable amount will be returned.
+And if `SwapTokenHash` is specified, the transferable amount will be returned.

 API
 ```